-The about 1 km wide waterway called Hollands Diep (lit: Hollands' Deep) was in open connection with the sea in those days.
-It had a strong current and tide, making it a horrible water way to span with pioneer-material, which was virtually impossible.
-It was therefore imperative that the two bridges were to be seized intact and held until the main land forces would be able to link up with the airborne bridghead.
+The about 1 km wide water-way called Hollandsch Diep (lit: Hollands' Deep) was - in 1940 - still in open connection with the Northsea.
+It had a strong current and tide, making it a horrible water-way to span with pioneer-material, reason why this was a scenario that the Germans intended to avoid by seizing the bridges intact.
+Since the bridges were known to be prepared for demolition it was imperative that the two bridges would be taken by total surprise, seized before they could be destroyed by the Dutch and held until a relief force would manage to link up with the airborne bridgehead.

 German battle plan

 The Moerdijk area was the prime target of the German airlanding operation and a designated target of II./FJR.1, an about 600 men strong battalion of airbornes, comprising four companies of airborne rifle men assisted by some heavy machineguns and one or two 5 cm mortars.

 The 5th and 6th Company were scheduled to be dropped about 1 km N and NE of the railway bridge, in a wide open polder and a very short distance away of the Dutch defence troops.
 The landing zone was to the rear of the Dutch casemates and trench lines, about 500 m away - at the most - of the most eastern Dutch defence bunker near the railway.
 The second adjacent landing zone was dangerously close to three farm houses where about 100 men of the defence force were housed ... without their ammo.